 Lye, Thomas – ‘The Lord’s Prayer’ 1674 in The Assembly’s Shorter Catechism Drawn out into Distinct Propositions, and proved by plain and pertinent texts of Scripture at large with short rules of direction for masters of families… Buy

-Alleine, Joseph – Questions 97-105 1674 13 pp., in A Most Familiar Explanation of the Assembly’s Shorter Catechism wherein their Larger Answers are Broken into Lesser Parcels, thereby to let in the light by degrees into the minds of the learners, pp. 146-159
+Alleine, Joseph – Questions 97-105 in A Most Familiar Explanation of the Assembly’s Shorter Catechism wherein their Larger Answers are Broken into Lesser Parcels… (1674), pp. 146-59

 Manton, Thomas – A Practical Exposition of the Lord’s Prayer d.
 1677 525 pp.